integr8ly/integreatly-operator/test-cases/tests/backup-restore/j05b-verify-3scale-backup-and-restore.md

 ### Postgres

-1. Verify data exists in postgres using the terminal in the `standard-auth` pod in the `redhat-rhmi-operator` namespace
+1. Verify data exists in postgres using the terminal in the `standard-auth` pod in the `redhat-rhoam-operator` namespace

 ```
-# password and host retrieved from threescale-postgres-rhmi secret in redhat-rhmi-operator, psql will prompt for password
+# password and host retrieved from threescale-postgres-rhoam secret in redhat-rhoam-operator, psql will prompt for password
 psql --host=<<db host> --port=5432 --username=postgres --password --dbname=postgres
 $ select * from plans;
 $ select * from accounts;